Abby Elliott: Career

 Elliott took comedy classes at The Groundlings and eventually began training and performing in various sketch comedy shows at the Upright Citizens Brigade Theatre (UCB) in Los Angeles.

 In 2006, Elliott appeared with supporting roles for the pilots You've Reached the Elliotts and Chrissy: Plain & Simple, both sitcoms that star her father, Chris Elliott.
 While at UCBT, she frequently performed with The Midnight Show sketch troupe.
 She has also occasionally performed comedy with her sister Bridey.
 Before joining the cast of SNL, Elliott had also done guest voices roles on King of the Hill and Minoriteam.
 She has also been featured in a number of Late Night with Jimmy Fallon sketches such as "Jersey Floor" and "Studio 6-Bee".
 Elliott made her film debut with a small role in No Strings Attached, and has since had supporting roles in the films High Road and Fun Size.

-After leaving SNL in 2012, Elliott has made guest appearances on television programs such as 2 Broke Girls, How I Met Your Mother, Happy Endings, and Inside Amy Schumer.
-From 2015 to 2017, she co-starred on the Bravo series Odd Mom Out.
-In 2020, she starred in the Fran Drescher sitcom Indebted on NBC.

-In 2022, Elliott joined the cast of the Hulu comedy-drama The Bear, playing Natalie "Sugar" Berzatto, the sister of a troubled chef who returns home to run their late brother's failing restaurant.
-The first season received significant critical acclaim and won many awards.
-In the similarly received second season, Elliott's performance in an expanded role garnered her a nomination at the 81st Golden Globe Awards for Best Supporting Actress – Series, Miniseries or Television Film.

 Saturday Night Live

 Elliott joined the cast of SNL midway through the 2008–2009 season (season 34), in November 2008, following the departure of Amy Poehler.
 She is the third generation of her family to have been featured on SNL.
 She is the second generation of her family to be hired as a cast member, and her tenure on the show was longer than both her father and grandfather.
 Her father, Chris Elliott, was an SNL cast member during the 1994–1995 season (season 20) and her grandfather, Bob Elliott, was one half of the popular comedy duo Bob & Ray.
 Bob Elliott co-starred on a Christmas episode in the 1978–1979 season (season 4).

 After four seasons on SNL, Elliott was let go from the show prior to its 38th season.
+After leaving SNL in 2012, Elliott has made guest appearances on television programs such as 2 Broke Girls, How I Met Your Mother, Happy Endings, and Inside Amy Schumer.
+From 2015 to 2017, she co-starred on the Bravo series Odd Mom Out.
+In 2020, she starred in the Fran Drescher sitcom Indebted on NBC.

+The Bear

+From 2022 to 2026, Elliott played Natalie Berzatto on the FX on Hulu comedy-drama The Bear.
+Her performance in the second season garnered her a nomination at the 81st Golden Globe Awards for Best Supporting Actress – Series, Miniseries or Television Film.

 Personal life

 From 2010 to 2011, Elliott dated fellow Saturday Night Live cast member Fred Armisen.

 Elliott married television writer Bill Kennedy on September 3, 2016.
-They have a daughter, Edith Pepper Kennedy and a son, William 'Billy' Joseph Lunney Kennedy IV.
+They have two children.